revans011/database-of-combined-slave-trade-voyages/readme.md

 ## Objective

-To facilitate statistical modeling of the [SlaveVoyages.org](https://www.slavevoyages.org) data by reorganizing it into a format consist with biomedical retrospective datasets.
+To facilitate statistical modeling of the [SlaveVoyages.org](https://www.slavevoyages.org) data by reorganizing in a format consistant with biomedical retrospective datasets.

 ## Why update the datasets?